 On April 13, the Centers for Disease Control and Prevention (CDC) and the Federal Drug Administration (FDA) released a joint statement recommending a temporary pause in the use of the Johnson & Johnson (Janssen) vaccine to review data involving six reported U.S. cases of a rare and severe type of blood clot in individuals after receiving the J&J vaccine.
 Wyoming is following this recommendation.

 - If you have insurance, your insurance can be billed for administration fees.
 No fees will be billed to you.

 - If you do not have insurance, you will be able to get the vaccine and no fees will be billed to you.

-Reporting of administered doses is up to 72 hours behind.
-Counts do not include federal doses provided separately and directly for tribal, VA, and military facilities.
+Doses administered are up to 72 hours behind.
+Counts do not include federal doses provided to tribal, VA, and military facilities.